 \subsubsection{Matrix approximation}

-An alternative point of view was suggested in \cite{vanluyten2008nonnegative}: instead of enforcing nonnegativity on the factors, we can try to find an optimal metric projection of the given matrix onto the intersection $\mathcal{M}_r \cap \Real_{+}^{m \times n}$.
-Some properties of the projection were investigated in \cite{grussler2015optimal}, where we can also find a numerical comparison of several algorithms, among which the method of alternating projections (under the name \textit{lift-and-project}).
-The alternating projections were later rediscovered as a way to find low-rank nonnegative approximations of matrices in \cite{song2020nonnegative}.
+An alternative point of view was suggested in \cite{vanluyten2008nonnegative}: instead of enforcing nonnegativity on the factors, we can try to find an optimal metric projection of the given matrix onto $\mathcal{M}_r \cap \Real_{+}^{m \times n}$.
+Some properties of the metric projection were investigated in \cite{grussler2015optimal}, where we can also find a numerical comparison of several algorithms, among which the AP (under the name \emph{lift-and-project}); the AP were later rediscovered in \cite{song2020nonnegative}.

-\paragraph{Previous alternating-projection algorithms.} As we have already discussed, the truncated SVD of a matrix produces an element of its optimal metric projection onto $\mathcal{M}_r$.
+\paragraph{Previous alternating-projection algorithms} The truncated SVD of a matrix yields its optimal metric projection onto $\mathcal{M}_r$.
 To project onto $\Real_{+}^{m \times n}$, we simply need to set every negative entry of a matrix to zero.
-This means that (idealistically exact) SVD-based alternating projections
+This means that the (idealistically exact) SVD-based AP

 converge to $\mathcal{M}_r \cap \Real_{+}^{m \times n}$ locally around points of transversal intersection \cite{lewis2008alternating, lewis2009local, andersson2013alternating}.
-We should note that such points do exist (e.g., rank-$r$ matrices with \textit{positive} entries, since the limiting normal cone to $\Real_{+}^{m \times n}$ is empty there), but we are not aware of concise ways to describe them in the entirety.
+Such points do exist (e.g., rank-$r$ matrices with \emph{positive} entries), but we are not aware of concise ways to describe them in the entirety.

-The computational complexities of the two projections are not balanced: \textsc{svd} requires $\mathcal{O}(mn \cdot \min\{m,n\})$ operations and the nonnegative projection of a factorised rank-$r$ matrix takes $\mathcal{O}(mnr)$.
+The computational complexities of these projections are not balanced: \textsc{svd} requires $\mathcal{O}(mn \cdot \min\{m,n\})$ operations and the nonnegative projection of a factorised matrix takes $\mathcal{O}(mnr)$ to form the full matrix and update its entries.
 So to significantly reduce the overall cost of one iteration, we should focus on the low-rank projection.
-In \cite{song2022tangent}, it was proposed to project the nonnegative matrix onto the \textit{tangent space} to $\mathcal{M}_r$ before projecting onto $\mathcal{M}_r$ itself.
+In \cite{song2022tangent}, it was proposed to project the nonnegative matrix onto the \emph{tangent space} to $\mathcal{M}_r$ before projecting onto $\mathcal{M}_r$ itself.
 Such inexact alternating projections, which are similar in flavour to the subject of \cite{drusvyatskiy2019local}, have the complexity of $\mathcal{O}(mnr)$ operations per iteration.
-We took a different approach in \cite{matveev2023sketching} and used \textsc{rsvd} to reduce the cost to $\mathcal{O}(mnr)$ operations, but with a potentially smaller constant than in \cite{song2022tangent}.
+A different approach was taken in \cite{matveev2023sketching}, where the use of \textsc{rsvd} reduced the cost to $\mathcal{O}(mnr)$ operations, but with a potentially smaller constant than in \cite{song2022tangent}.